 The gravity associated with a dense collapsed object such as a black hole or neutron star is so strong that general relativity is required to describe it.
 Astronomical objects are mostly static and rarely exhibit time variations.
 The number of such compact objects is quite small compared with normal stars.
 However, they can be detected by sudden brightening, e.g., in the X-ray region.
 These relativistic stars often emit huge amounts of energy in a short time period, occasionally carried by neutrinos and/or gravitational waves.
 The image on the right illustrates how the inner structure of a neutron star could be probed by observing flares emitted from it.
 The variations inside a neutron star shake the exterior magnetosphere, and X-rays and gamma rays can be emitted.
 A theoretical approach is required in order to obtain meaningful information on strong-gravity environments and high-density states of matter, based on observations of these compact objects.

 One of the aims of cosmology is to clarify how the Universe began and evolved.
-Studies of the cosmic microwave background and the large-scale structure of galaxies have unveiled primordial density fluctuations and their evolution.
-It has been clarified that inflation and accelerated expansion of the early universe can successfully explain these primordial density fluctuations, and that the current Universe is in a second phase of accelerated expansion.
-Comparisons between the results of more precise observations and predictions of theoretical models have made it possible to obtain more accurate information about the inflation mechanism, and models involving dark energy can explain the accelerated cosmic expansion.
-In this regard, there has recently been considerable interest in exploring and testing gravitational theories in the field of cosmology.
+Studies of the cosmic microwave background and large-scale structure of galaxies have unveiled primordial density fluctuations and their evolution.
+It has been clarified that inflation and accelerated expansion of the early universe can successfully explain that the structure of the Universe is seed by these primordial density fluctuations, and that the current Universe is in the second phase of accelerated expansion.
+Precise observations and comparisons with theoretical predictions have made it possible to obtain more accurate information about the origin of dark energy relevant to the accelerated cosmic expansion and structure formation by dark matter.

 Extreme Universe and Astrophysics